nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br><br>
-**(Steps 8 to 11)** The `FileManager#rewriteAllWorkoutsToFile(workoutList)` is called to rewrite the `workouts.txt` file according to the newly modified application's workout list and the the `FileManager#rewriteAllPlansToFile(planList)` is also called to rewrite the `plans.txt` file according to the newly modified application's plan list.
+**(Steps 8 to 11)** The `FileManager#rewriteAllWorkoutsToFile(workoutList)` is called to rewrite the `workouts.txt` file according to the newly modified application's workout list and the `FileManager#rewriteAllPlansToFile(planList)` is also called to rewrite the `plans.txt` file according to the newly modified application's plan list.
 <br><br>
 This completes the process of deleting an existing workout in WerkIt!

 ##### Design Considerations for Deleting Existing Workout
 ###### Rewrite All Workout To File
-Currently, the WerkIt! program will rewrite all workout to the resource file, `workouts.txt`, when the delete workout function is executed.
-Such implementation may have performance issues as the program needs to rewrite the whole file with the modified workout list whenever a workout is deleted in the application.
+Currently, the WerkIt! program will rewrite all workouts to the resource file, `workouts.txt`, when the delete workout function is executed.
+Such an implementation may have performance issues as the program needs to rewrite the whole file with the modified workout list whenever a workout is deleted in the application.
 <br><br>
 An alternative considered was to find the workout to be deleted in the resource file, and then